Killerbee7/WebDev-Udemy/fibonnachhi sequence generator/readme.md

-Fibonacchhi sequence in vanilla js
+Fibonacchhi sequence in Vanilla JS